 One of the hardest things about a new identity is that it’s easy to be overcome with self-doubt and imposter syndrome.
 When you focus on the benefits you’re providing to people, it makes it a lot easier to ignore anyone that might judge you (or judging yourself!) for your services.

 So, I stopped asking friends “What do you think of my business?
 Is it totally ridiculous?” and instead reached out to customers I’d never met for unbiased feedback.
 Best.
 Decision.
 Ever.

 Getting direct feedback from customers about how Hidden Hippie was benefiting them really gave me the confidence bump I needed.
 It also gave me great ideas on how to improve the product, what topics I should write about and other ways I could help the people I’m serving.

 Lesson #5: The BEST way to find confidence is by focusing on sales

 Last but not least, the easiest and fastest way to become confident in what you’re doing is to get paid for it.

 People pay for what they value.
 And when your work feels valued, well, that’s pretty awesome.

-When I started getting sales that weren’t from supportive friends and family, my self-doubt started to slide away.
+When I started actually selling crystals to customers that weren’t from supportive friends and family, my self-doubt started to slide away.
 Now, when I come across critics (they’re everywhere) I just smile to myself knowing that they just don’t get it, and they don’t need to.